CAMINOLOVERS.COM – FROM PILGRIMS TO PILGRIMS WITH LOVE

 Few tips at the end

 • If you do not want to sleep in Gernika, you do not really have to be too worried about getting a bed.
-In a small settlements after Gernika (such as Gerekiz, the suggested end of the stage in this guide), there are always only a few houses but always at least one of them is an albergue 🙂.
+In a small settlements after Gernika (such as Pozueta or Gerekiz, the suggested end of the stage in this guide), there are always only a few houses but always at least one of them is an albergue 🙂.
 Sometimes you will see two albergues very close to each other, like 100 meters apart only.
 I guess that one of the inhabitants had the idea first–to start a hostel for pilgrims.
 He or she was doing really well, and hence owners of other houses in the zone imitated their idea.
 And while I would say that none of this albergues is super spectacular, they are all pretty decent and good for the night…

 • Try to take this stage slowly, and enjoy the beautiful Basque countryside, and nice trails.
 Because very soon you’ll be in Bilbao, and you’ll have a lot of asphalt walking (some days close to 100% of the way).
 On this stage you should try to get the most of the fresh air and green beauty, for your feet, body, for your soul.
 Because the next stages of your way are not going to be that nice (unless you enjoy “big city life” of course).